Memento Composite

-If you do not have a database associated to your portraits, you may import the images directly under the Index tab.
+If you don't have an index file associated with your portraits, you can import the photos directly under the "Index" tab using the "Import Only Photo" feature.

-Rename the portrait files to the person's name - Memento Composite will be able to use that information to auto-populate first and last name information in the Index tab.
+Rename the portrait image filename to the person's name.
+Memento Composite will then use this information to automatically populate the first and last name fields during the import process.

 Locate your portrait images on your computer.
 Select all the images to be imported (Ctrl-A to select all).
 If required, toggle from the .jpg option to the .png option next to the Open button to display the portraits.